ecantarutti/mobiquitySystemMaker/README.md

-# computerDataBase Project
+# SystemMaker Project

 # Test Suite

-This tests are written in Java using two libraries, 'Selenium' for the UI, and 'RestAssured' for the Tear Down process.
+This tests are written in Java using 'Selenium' to automate the UI.
 The selected framework was Jbehave, due to is an easy way for the tester to administrate the Test Cases, and it gives a quick feedback through the reports of the causes of the failures.
 Also, The 'BDD' ('Behave Driven Development') approach, gives a cleaner and faster look to all of the stakeholders who want to understand quickly how the developed feature works.